 Teaching & Learning

-Greenwich Public Schools Celebrates National Digital Learning Day February 22, 2018 K-12.
+Greenwich Public Schools Celebrated a Successful National Digital Learning Day February 22, 2018 K-12.

 Greenwich Public Schools believes in creating the conditions for a coherent and aligned PK-12 continuum of learning for all students and assuring consistency of implementation.
 Greenwich believes in providing a future ready curriculum that is agile enough to match the instructional practices in all classrooms.

 The district provides support to all educators in their implementation of:

 - high impact instruction (aligned research-based instructional practices)